FinnLeWeirdo/biomemakeover.github.io/content/mushrooms.md

 Shear the block to be given 1 - 3 small mushrooms of the appropriate type.
 This destroys the Tall Mushroom.

 Bonemealing the tall mushrooms will drop another tall mushroom of the same type.

+## Wild Mushrooms
+Wild Mushrooms can be found in Mushroom Fields and Dark Forest biomes.
+Break this block to be given a few red or brown mushrooms.
+Alternatively, you can break the block the block with shears to harvest it without destroying the block.

+## Mycelium Sprouts
+Mycelium Sprouts generate in the mushroom fields biome.
+Shears are required to harvest them.
+These are purely decorative blocks.

+## Mycelium Roots
+Mycelium Roots generate in the mushroom fields biome.
+These are purely decorative blocks.